 We’ve worked with the Whole Food Co-Op to bring awareness to our members and the public of their great work in the community.

 We have presented FREE Children’s Concerts at the Virginia Beach Central Library since 2001.
-Known as “The Cocoa House Concert Series,” these concerts run from Oct through May.
+Known as “The Cocoa House Concert Series,” these concerts run run all year long on the third Saturday of the month.
 TFFM selects the performers and pays them to perform.

-TFFM has an 11-year working partnership with WHRV Radio.
+TFFM has a 15-year working partnership with WHRV Radio.
 We help during their fun drives by answer phones for their programs “Pickin on WHRV” and “Acoustic Highway”.
 WHRV in return helps promote our events and will be on site for the Gathering.

 SOLD OUT HOUSE — We have presented concerts at the Contemporary Arts Center of Virginia in Virginia Beach.
 The resurgence of Celtic music back in the 1990s found TFFM itself as a front runner when it came to presenting this style of music in the area.
 Our first Celtic concert there was The Celtic Fiddle.
 During the River Dance Explosion we presented Kevin Burke, Gerry O’Beirne, Chulrua, Dervish, Andy Irvine of Planxty, Patrick Street, Paddy Keenan and the late great Johnny Chunningham.